 - In another episode, Bloo started his own foster home for imaginary friends, which was nothing more than a cardboard box.

-- In an episode of The Simpsons, the Stonecutters start the No Homers Society after they get disgruntled by Homer's attempts to do good in his position of power.
+- In "Homer the Great", the Stonecutters start the No Homers Society after they get disgruntled by Homer's attempts to do good in his position of power.

-- In another episode, Bart is kicked out of Mr. Burns' casino for being underage.
+- In "$pringfield, or: How I Learned to Stop Worrying and Love Legalized Gambling", Bart is kicked out of Mr. Burns' casino for being underage.
 The Squeaky-Voiced Teen taunts him, saying "What are you going to do?
 Start your own casino?
 In your tree house?
 And get all your little friends to come?
 I'd like to see that!"
 Cut to the next scene, where Bart is welcoming his friends into his tree house casino.
 "Well, he certainly showed me."

-- When Homer was banned from Moe's the first time, Marge suggested he pretend the house was a bar, so he could spend every night at home.
+- In "Fear of Flying", when Homer was banned from Moe's the first time, Marge suggested he pretend the house was a bar, so he could spend every night at home.
 He responded he wasn't even going to dignify it with an answer.

-- And yet again, when Homer is offended that Ned didn't invite him to his family reunion, Homer says he'll have his own barbecue and invite whomever he wants - "That'll show you!".
+- And yet again, in "Lisa the Vegetarian", when Homer is offended that Ned didn't invite him to his family reunion, Homer says he'll have his own barbecue and invite whomever he wants - "That'll show you!".
 However, Ned politely asks whether he can come and Homer says "Sure!" reflexively.
 D'oh!

-- The cause of Jebediah Springfield and Shelbyville Manhattan's split:
+- In "Lemon of Troy", this was the cause of Jebediah Springfield and Shelbyville Manhattan's split:

 Shelbyville: I will not live in a town that robs the man of the right to marry his cousin.